Maintenance and repairs to your home

 Planned program of works

-The annual compliance assessment information will be used to identify what work is required on your home.
+We use the annual compliance assessment information to find out what work is required on your home.
 These details will inform the planned program of works.

 What you can expect of maintenance contractors